Valian/python-business-logic/README.rst

 -----

-When using this package, you should write all your business logic as simple functions, using only inputs and Database Layer (for example, `Django ORM or SQLAlchemy`).
+When using this package, you should write all your business logic as simple functions, using only inputs and Database Layer (eg. `Django ORM or SQLAlchemy`).
 This way, you can easily test your logic and use it in any way you like.
 Convention that I follow is to put all functions inside `logic.py` file or `logic` submodule.

 In **views** and **API** calls: Your role is to prepare all required data for business function (from forms, user session etc), call function